gartnl/myuv5r/README.md

-# Adapted firmware based on the egzumer compilation as described below
+# Adapted firmware based on the egzumer version V0.20.1

 This is my personal variant on the excellent firmware by egzumer at https://github.com/egzumer/uv-k5-firmware-custom.
 It is not meant to compete or replace his work but has some options I wanted, but did not want to push to the community.
 The original readme is still attached.

-<b>If you are looking for the latest firmware I suggest to head over to egzumers repository !!</b>
+<b>If you are looking for the latest egzumer firmware I suggest to head over to egzumers repository !!</b>

 The following changes have been made to the firmware:

 * Replaced slashed zero with open zero in frequency display
 * Replaced fancy roger beeps with modest single 700 or 1000 Hz beep
-* Removed blink/SOS from flashlight
+* Removed blink/SOS from flashlight through compile option ENABLE_NO_SOS
 * FM radio Region is now selectable, including OIRT band.
 I still defaults to 76-108 but can be set with help of the adapted chirp driver.
 * reduced number of boot beeps to 4